isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 Before you can access *any* controlled-data hosted by the ISB-CGC, you must first associate your Google identity (which you use to sign in to the ISB-CGC Web App and access the Google Cloud) with a valid NIH or eRA account associated with a dbGaP data-access request.

-This is done through the Web App: you will first be redirected to an NIH login page, and once you have successfully authenticated, ISB-CGC will store an association between your NIH/eRA identity and your Google identity.
+   * This is done through the Web App: Follow these steps to  `link NIH/eRA and Google identities <controlled-access/Controlled-data-Interactive.html>`_ via the Web App

+      - You will first be redirected to an NIH login page, and once you have successfully authenticated, ISB-CGC will store an association between your NIH/eRA identity and your Google identity.
 (Note that this should be a one-to-one association.)

-Once you have authenticated, ISB-CGC will check which data sets (such as TCGA, TARGET controlled data, etc.) that you have been authorized (by dbGaP) to access.
+      - Once you have authenticated, ISB-CGC will check which data sets (such as TCGA, TARGET controlled data, etc.) that you have been authorized (by dbGaP) to access.
 ISB-CGC obtains an updated whitelist for each of the hosted data sets from dbGaP every day.
 If you have just recently been granted access by dbGaP, there may be a 24 hour delay before you will be able to request access to this data on ISB-CGC.

-Once you have authenticated to NIH via the Web App, and your dbGaP authorization has been verified, the Google identity associated with your account will have access to the controlled data for 24 hours.
+      - Once you have authenticated to NIH via the Web App, and your dbGaP authorization has been verified, the Google identity associated with your account will have access to the controlled data for 24 hours.

-Follow these steps to link NIH/eRA and Google identities via the Web App:
-   *  `Link your NIH/eRA and Google identities <controlled-access/Controlled-data-Interactive.html>`_

 The above steps only need to be done once, unless your accounts become unlinked, you need access to another dbGaP controlled data set, or some other reason.